 If you are employed or receive a pension and have tax deducted under Pay As You Earn (PAYE), you can still owe tax in some situations – particularly if you have more than one source of income.
-You should check our guide for employees: What if I do not pay enough tax?.
+You should check our page for employees on What if I do not pay enough tax?.
 This page explains the main circumstances which may give rise to tax being owed by employees and what to do if you cannot pay the tax due.

-If you cannot afford to pay your SA tax bill, contact HM Revenue & Customs (HMRC) as soon as possible and ideally before the tax becomes due.
+If you cannot afford to pay your Self Assessment tax bill, contact HM Revenue & Customs (HMRC) as soon as possible and ideally before the tax becomes due.
 They might agree to make a Time to Pay arrangement with you, so that you can spread the payments and get yourself back up to date.
-This might be possible if you can show that you do not have the necessary funds available, nor would it be easy for you to raise any funds (for example, through a bank loan).
+This might be possible if you can show that you do not have the necessary funds available, or if it would not be easy for you to raise any funds (for example, through a bank loan).
 It is crucial that you approach HMRC as soon as it becomes apparent that you will not be able to pay your tax on time and preferably in advance of the tax falling due, as you can then negotiate with them early.
-This will not of course be possible if the tax debt arises from an enquiry.
+However, this will not be possible if the tax debt arises from an enquiry.

 Bear in mind that HMRC are required to collect the debt from you as quickly as is reasonably possible and that any tax paid late will attract interest.
 An instalment option may cost more in the long run.

 If you were supposed to submit tax returns to HMRC but have not done so, they may have sent you a ‘determination’ of the tax they think you owe.
 Even though this will be an estimated amount, it is legally enforceable until you submit the outstanding return, which you must do within 12 months of receiving the determination (or three years from the filing date of the outstanding return to which it relates, is later).
-HMRC must send you the determination within three years of the date the return was originally due to be filed (usually 31 January after the tax year end; so for a 2012/13 tax return HMRC’s ‘final date’ for issuing a determination would be three years from 31 January 2014, which is 31 January 2017).
-If you miss the time limit for submitting your return after receiving the determination, then the determination stands unless HMRC agree a claim you might make for ‘special relief’ – this relief is explained on the TaxAid website.
+HMRC must send you the determination within three years of the date the return was originally due to be filed (usually 31 January after the tax year end – so, for a 2016/17 tax return HMRC’s ‘final date’ for issuing a determination would be three years from 31 January 2018, which is 31 January 2021).
+If you miss the time limit for submitting your return after receiving the determination, then the determination stands unless HMRC agree a claim you might make for ‘special relief’ – this is explained on the TaxAid website.

-When you contact the Business Payment Support Service, you will be expected to make an offer to HMRC as to how you propose to settle the outstanding amount – that is what you can afford to pay and what period of time you need to make the repayments.
+When you contact HMRC, you will be expected to make an offer t as to how you propose to settle the outstanding amount – that is, what you can afford to pay and what period of time you need to make the repayments.
 If HMRC do not agree to your proposal in its entirety, it should form the basis of your discussions to reach an acceptable repayment arrangement.

-Before you call them you need to have the following information to hand:
+Before you call HMRC, you should have the following information to hand:

-- details of the tax that you believe you will have difficulty paying
+- details of the tax payment that you wish to discuss;

 Your rights of complaint and/or appeal

 If you have a tax dispute with HMRC, you can find out more about how to challenge or appeal against a decision and how to make a complaint in the Enquiries, penalties, appeals, complaints and debt part of the website.
 Which routes are open to you depend on what has gone wrong and whether you have legal appeal rights.

 Where can I find advice on how to deal with tax debt?

 We recommend you visit the tax debt section of the TaxAid website.
-You can also download their tax debt booklet in PDF format, which is a very helpful guide to the steps you should take.
-TaxAid is a separate charity providing free tax advice to people on low incomes who cannot afford to pay a professional adviser and particularly those who are in tax debt crisis.
+TaxAid is a separate charity providing free tax advice to people on low incomes who have tax problems that they cannot resolve with HMRC and particularly those who are in tax debt crisis.
 Their service is independent and confidential.